 This $90 CDN non-refundable, non-transferable processing fee must be remitted for each occasion a student applies to Lethbridge College and for each program to which they have applied.
 Applicants are given one (1) opportunity to move their application, for the same term, from one program to a different program by completing a Change of Program form prior to the application deadline, with no additional application processing fee.
 Current students wishing to change to another program for a future term may do so by completing a Change of Program form.

 Tuition fees are based on the credits of the course.
 Athletic fees, technology fees, supplies, GST, and other fees, as applicable, are assessed and charged in addition to these tuition fees.
-The 2018/2019 Student Fee Schedules had not been finalized as of the date of publication of this calendar.
-Please check Lethbridge College’s website for the 2018-19 tuition fee rates on courses and programs and other fees that are applicable for these services at lethbridgecollege.ca.
+The 2019-2020 Student Fee Schedules had not been finalized as of the date of publication of the Academic Calendar.
+Please check Lethbridge College’s website for the 2019-20 tuition fee rates on courses and programs and other fees that are applicable for these services at lethbridgecollege.ca.

 The projections for the subsequent periods will be based upon the Province of Alberta consumer price index (CPI) rate.